JoeAB3/Group5Capstone_Project/README.md

 ## 2. Machine Learning:

-In order to answer the second question of our project, we want to apply an unsupervised machine learning algorithm, so we can categorized countries into groups without having any previous information about their membership.
+Considering the characteristics of the data:

+- The number of participating countries by olympic game is about 100-150, so this is a relatively small number of samples to train (Machine learning models are data greedy).
+- There is a lack of information about the economic factors for some of the countries.
+- The olympic games have been highly dominated for a handful number of countries (i.e. it is a highly skewed data)

+We have considered to use an unsupervised machine learning algorithm to give answer to our initial question.
 We have used `k-means` and the `Elbow Curve` Method for estimating a possible number of groups.
 An initial exploration of this analysis is in jupyter notebook in [here](https://github.com/JoeAB3/Group5Capstone_Project/blob/Leidy_dbpart/CodeInJupyter/Analysis_KmeansPlots.ipynb)

 ### Description of preliminary data preprocessing:

 We are going to apply `k-means` in a dataset with 4 indicators: `GDP`, `HDI`, `Population`, `Top15` for each country and each Olympic Game.
-Because there are multiple values for the same parameters (since we are considering 7 olympic games), we are going to consider an analyis per Olympic Game.
-This means, will have a clustering of the countries per each Olympic year.
+Our analysis considers each Olympic Game as a separate dataset in which the machine learning model is applied.
+In addition, we have considered that it has more sense to used the countries' socioeconomic factors corresponding to the years previous to the years of the Olympic games.

 ### Description of preliminary feature engineering: